mlgid-project/mlgidGUI/README.md

-# mlgidGUI
+# _mlgidGUI_
 ## Project summary

-mlgidGUI is a graphical tool for the analysis and annotation of GIWAXS data.
+_mlgidGUI_ is a graphical tool for the analysis and annotation of Grazing-Incidence Wide-Angle X-ray Scattering (GIWAXS) data.
-The resulting datasets can be used for training and testing ML models or further manual analysis. mlgidGUI is well suited for the annotation of 2D diffraction images with radial symmetry.
+The resulting datasets can be used for training and testing ML models or further manual analysis.
+_mlgidGUI_ is well suited for the annotation of 2D diffraction images with radial symmetry.
 In particular, it focuses on grazing-incidence wide-angle scattering data analysis and its specific needs.

 ## Installation